-Matthew Mendez (2016) is a Ph.D. student in music history.
-He holds an A.B. in music from Harvard University, and also earned Masters degrees (with distinction) from the University of Edinburgh and the Guildhall School of Music & Drama.
+Matthew Mendez (2016) is a Ph.D. candidate in music history.
+He is also a graduate certificate student in the Film and Media Studies Program.
+Matt holds an A.B. in music from Harvard University, and also earned Masters degrees (with distinction) from the University of Edinburgh and the Guildhall School of Music & Drama.
 In addition, Matt is an alumnus of the Princeton-Weimar Summer School for Media Studies.
 At Harvard, Matt won the school’s Bowdoin Prize, awarded annually for an essay of high literary merit.
 He has also been the recipient of an ASCAP Foundation Deems Taylor/Virgil Thomson Award for outstanding writing on music.

 Matt has previously published book chapters and journal articles on such topics as Julius Eastman, the postwar reception of Erik Satie, and Jean-François Lyotard’s musical writings.
 Matt also works as a public musicologist: he was the Publications Fellow at the Tanglewood Music Center for the summer of 2014, and he remains active as a liner note and program annotator.
 Current non-dissertation projects include articles on the epistemology of space in Varèse and Dufourt, and on futurological campanology.